Conflicts of Interest - Contracts

 Care should be taken to review IC 4-2-6-10.5 in its entirety to ensure compliance with all criteria set forth in the statute.

 Important Information to Read Before Filing

-You may file your Conflict of Interest - Contracts statement online or by submitting a paper copy.
-If you wish to submit a paper copy, you may download the statement here.
+You may file your Conflict of Interest - Contracts statement by submitting a paper copy.
+You may download a template for the statement here.
 The completed, signed statement may be mailed or delivered in person to the address of the Office of the Inspector General listed on the form.